Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 STS Recommended Door Alarms for Dementia Safety:

-WiFi Door Sensor: Smart Door Open/Closed Detectors
+WiFi Door Sensor: Smart Door Open/Closed Detector

-Choosing the right door lock is an important step—but it’s just one piece of the puzzle.
+Choosing the right door lock is an important step, but it’s just one piece of the puzzle.

 As dementia progresses, needs change.
 What works today may need to be adjusted tomorrow.
-That’s why it helps to think in layers: combine door locks with motion sensors, alarms, and location tools to build a system that fits your home and grows with you.
+That’s why it helps to think in layers: combine door locks with motion sensors, alarms, and location tools to build a plan that fits your home and grows with you.

 This layered approach gives you peace of mind, faster response times, and more options when it matters most.